talanayush/CabPool/README.md

   - Tickets are **hidden** once their time has passed.
   - Expired tickets are **permanently deleted** from the system.
 - **Secure Authentication**: Implemented using **JWT (JSON Web Token)**.
-- **Seamless Payments**: Integrated **UPI-based payment** where the ticket creator enters the fare, and other riders can pay their share.
+- **Seamless Payments**: Integrated **UPI deep link-based payment** where the ticket creator enters the fare, and other riders can pay their share.
 - **Progressive Web App (PWA)**: Ensures fast and reliable performance on mobile devices.
+- **Chat Feature**: Riders within a ticket can communicate via an in-app chat system.

 ---